 F major key signature (1 flat)

 In the score below, the first two bars show the F major scale written with no key signature (every B is explicitly flat).
-The next two bars use the proper F major key signature — once you set the key signature, you don't need to write the ♭ on every B.
+The next two bars use the proper F major key signature; once you set it, you don't need to write the ♭ on every B.

 B♭ major key signature (2 flats)